-Ben Strickland, a former Wisconsin defensive back who spent the last three seasons on the Badger coaching staff, is in his first year as a full-time assistant coach.
-Strickland will assist with the defensive secondary and be involved with special teams.
+Ben Strickland, a former Wisconsin defensive back, is in his third year as an assistant coach and works with the Badgers' cornerbacks and special teams.

-In Strickland's first season, three of the Badgers four starters in the secondary received All-Big Ten honors.
-Senior CB Devin Smith, who is tied for the Big Ten lead with four interceptions this season, was a second-team selection by the media.
-UW's other senior CB, Marcus Cromartie, was a consensus honorable mention pick, as was junior SS Dezmen Southward.
+In Strickland's first season, three of the Badgers' four starters in the secondary received 2012 All-Big Ten honors in senior CB Devin Smith, who tied for the Big Ten lead in interceptions, senior CB Marcus Cromartie and junior SS Dezmen Southward.

-Strickland spent the last two seasons as a graduate assistant working with the defense.
+Strickland spent the 2010 and 2011 seasons as a graduate assistant working with the defense.
 He returned to Wisconsin is 2009, serving as the team's defensive quality control coordinator.

 A former walk-on, Strickland was elected team captain as a senior in 2007.
 A four-time Academic All-Big Ten selection, Strickland played in 51 games as a Badger on special teams and as a defensive back.
 He finished his career with 72 tackles, eight passes defensed and one interception.

 On special teams he blocked and recovered a punt in the 2007 Capital One Bowl.
-He also recovered a blocked punt in the end zone to cap a dramatic comeback win at Minnesota in 2005, a play that was later named Pontiac's Game-Changing Performance of the Year.
+He also recovered a blocked punt in the end zone to cap a dramatic comeback win at Minnesota in 2005, a play that was later named the Pontiac Game-Changing Performance of the Year by ESPN.

 Strickland graduated from UW in December 2007 with a degree in special education and is finishing his master's degree in educational leadership.
 Following graduation, he spent a year teaching at Wayzata High School in Minnesota and coached defensive backs at Minnetonka High School.

-Strickland and his wife, Laura, were married last summer and live in Madison.
+Strickland and his wife, Laura, live in Madison.
 They are expecting their first child in June 2014.